 Coal processing wastes are not produced as coal extracted does not require washing or additional treatment, and all ROM coal production equates to product coal.
-Some waste materials (timber, plastic, steel concrete and rock) is recovered from the site rotary breaker, magnets and screens which is transferred to a waste facility.
+Some waste materials (timber, plastic, steel, concrete and rock) is recovered from the site magnets and screens which is transferred to a waste facility.
 The surface facilities areas and surrounds are predominantly in-situ, and are not on emplaced overburden/interburden and hence there are no significant issues created by geochemistry of wastes.

 Current approved mining operations are located within the Fassifern Seam, which is part of the Boolaroo Formation within the Newcastle Coal Measures.
-Overlying the Fassifern Seam are the Great Northern, Wallarah and Vales Point Seams (and their associated conglomerates and tuffs), which are part of the Moon Island Beach Formation within the Newcastle Coal Measures.
-Historically, mining has occurred within one or more of the Wallarah, Great Northern and Fassifern Seams at the various mines throughout the Lake Macquarie region.
+Overlying the Fassifern Seam are the Great Northern, Wallarah and Vales Point seams (and their associated conglomerates and tuffs), which are part of the Moon Island Beach Formation within the Newcastle Coal Measures.
+Historically, mining has occurred within one or more of the Wallarah, Great Northern and Fassifern seams at the various mines throughout the Lake Macquarie region.

-Previous workings within the Wallarah, Great Northern and Fassifern seams in conjunction with various geophysical surveys in the area, provide a solid base of data regarding regional and local structural features which have been considered as part of the future mine design.
+Previous workings within the Wallarah, Great Northern and Fassifern seams in conjunction with exploration boreholes and geophysical surveys in the area provide a solid base of data regarding regional and local structural features, which have been considered as part of the future mine design.

-The coal resource within the Fassifern seam has a low sulphur content which makes it suitable for both export and domestic power generation markets.
+The coal resource within the Fassifern Seam has a low sulphur content, which makes it suitable for both export and domestic power generation markets.
 Within the approved mining area, the Fassifern Seam lies at depth of around 150 to 210 metres (based on known and inferred contour data).
-The Fassifern seam is approximately 4.5 to 5.5 metres thick, with the immediate roof and floor comprising a tuffaceous claystone of varying hardnesses.
+The Fassifern Seam is approximately 4.5 to 5.5 metres thick, with the immediate roof and floor comprising a tuffaceous claystone of varying hardness.
 Mining involves the extraction of a 3.5m section of coal (approximate) beneath the A and B plies.
-The A and B plies, which comprise approximately 1.0 to 1.2 metres of inferior coal, are left on the roof (Seedsman 2011) dependant on mining conditions.
-Up to approximately 0.8m coaly shale is left in the floor.
-The general geology within the Chain Valley Colliery area is shown on Figure 3.1.
+The A and B plies, which comprise approximately 1.0 to 1.2 metres of inferior coal, are left on the roof